Cool, Calm, Clear: The Traditional Chinese Medicine Approach to Acne

 • Organ System it affects: Large Intestines and Stomach

 • What it is: When heat and excess fluids get together in the body, trouble ensures.
-“Damp-heat” is a term unique to Chinese medicine that is often at the root of many health conditions.
+“Damp-heat” is a term specific to Chinese medicine that is the root cause of many health conditions.
 While we can understand heat as increased body temperature and inflammation, dampness is the result of fluids congealing or becoming stagnant.
 This includes extracellular fluids, mucus, and pus.
-Damp-heat is closely tied to diet choices and therefore tends to affect the Large Intestine and Stomach (the organs of digestion).
+Damp-heat is closely related to diet choices and therefore happens to impact the Large Intestine and Stomach (digestive organs).

-Chinese Medicine helps improve this kind of acne by:
+Chinese Medicine manages this type of acne by:

 • Cooling excess heat